mayeedwin/cloud-firestore/lessons/102-rendering-data/docs/README.md

     - Some familiarity with service workers is recommended
     - Familiarity with Node.js is recommended
     - Familiarity with Firebase Hosting
-    - Familiarity with Cloud Firestore, take the initial codelab if not.
+    - Familiarity with Cloud Firestore, [take the initial codelab if not]()

  **NOTE** All the code is commented; Read through to understand each line.
 It is good to do so!